cogentcore/core/docs/content/font.md

 ### Desktop and mobile

-To add a custom font to your app, you need one or more `.ttf` (TrueType Font) files.
+To add a custom font to your app, you need one or more `.ttf` (TrueType Font) files (`.otf` files also work).
 We currently do *not* support variable fonts, although we [plan to](https://github.com/go-text/typesetting/issues/151) at some point.

 1. Place all of your `.ttf` files in a new folder in your app directory called `myfontname` (ex: `opensans`).